Large Language Models are In-context Teachers for Knowledge Reasoning: Effects of Instructions in Eliciting Self-explanations

 In this section, we examine the performance of ICL with self-explanations prompted by different cues in our framework.
 We mainly follow cues in \citet{lievin2022can} as shown in Table~\ref{tab:cues}.
+The first one is by default used in our framework.
 Since \citet{lievin2022can} focuses on medical domains, for general domains, we modify its cues by removing information specific to medical domains.
-We then generate self-explanations and perform ICL with them following our SELF-EXPLAIN framework.
+We then generate self-explanations and perform ICL with them.
 The final test results are shown in Table~\ref{tab:cues_result}.
-We find no matter what cues are employed, ICL with self-generations elicited can all outperform using human-crafted CoTs, which demonstrates the robustness of SELF-EXPLAIN framework on the choice of cues.
+We find no matter what cues are employed, ICL with self-generations elicited can all outperform using human-crafted CoTs, which demonstrates the robustness of our proposed \selfexp{} on the choice of cues.